BryllieBrinkley/RockPaperScissorsiOS/README.md

 ## Rock Paper Scissors Game
-RockPaperScissors is based off of the classic game where users can play against the computer by choosing between rock, paper, or scissors.
+RockPaperScissors is based on a classic game where users can play against the computer by choosing between rock, paper, or scissors.

 ## Overview
 - Choose between rock, paper, or scissors using buttons.